-The Safeguarding and Wellbeing Manager will collate the evidence for the case being discussed.
+The Deputy Head of SEND, Mental Health & Wellbeingwill collate the evidence for the case being discussed.

-The panel will establish whether any and/or furtherreasonable adjustments, a risk assessment or an inclusion plan can be put in place to enable the student to continutheir studies.
+The panel will establish whether any and/or further reasonable adjustments, a risk assessment or an inclusion plan can be put in place to enable the student to continue their studies.